 🎯 Dealing with the heatwave: our advice and key precautions

-Faced with a public health situation that calls for the utmost vigilance, the City of Paris has activated its Level 4 heatwave plan.
-This exceptional event affects everyone: the elderly, those who are isolated or vulnerable, but also younger people who appear to be in good health.
+Faced with a health situation requiring the utmost vigilance - with an ‘orange’ alert in place since Tuesday 7 July 2026 and a switch to a ‘red’ alert this Saturday 11 July 2026 for Paris and the Île-de-France region - the heatwave plan has been activated.
+This exceptional heatwave affects everyone: the elderly, those living alone or in vulnerable circumstances, but also younger people who appear to be in good health.
 To get through this extreme heatwave safely, please strictly follow these essential recommendations:

 - Responsibility and preserving emergency services: avoid risky behaviour as much as possible so as not to overwhelm hospitals and emergency services, whose capacity is currently at breaking point.
 If you have any questions or need help organising your stay, seek advice from tourism professionals (hotels, tour guides, information points), who can direct you towards safe alternatives